data-apis/scipy-2023-presentation/paper/paper.rst

 maintainers has facilitated coordination across the ecosystem.
-In addition to the `numpy.array_api`_ reference implementation :cite:`Meurer2021a`, several commonly used array libraries, including NumPy :cite:`berg2023a`, CuPy :cite:`Fang2021a`, Dask :cite:`White2022a`, MXNet :cite:`Yyc2021a`, PyTorch :cite:`Meier2021a`, and JAX :cite:`Vanderplas2023a`, have either adopted or are in the process of adopting the array API standard.
+In addition to the `numpy.array_api`_ reference implementation :cite:`Meurer2021a`, several commonly used array libraries, including NumPy :cite:`berg2023a`, CuPy :cite:`Fang2021a`, PyTorch :cite:`Meier2021a`, JAX :cite:`Vanderplas2023a`,TensorFlow :cite:`Abadi2016a`, Dask :cite:`White2022a`, and MXNet :cite:`Yyc2021a` have either adopted or are in the process of adopting the array API standard.
 Increased array library adoption has increased array interoperability, which, in turn, has encouraged array-consuming libraries, such as SciPy :cite:`Yashchuk2022a` and scikit-learn :cite:`Fan2022a` (discussed below), to begin adopting the standard by decoupling their implementations from specific array libraries.
 As array library adoption of the standard matures, we expect ecosystem adoption to accelerate.

 Tooling
 =======